What Is Cancellation of Removal?

 Cancellation of removal is a way to stop removal proceedings against you.
 If you succeed in your application for cancellation, you will no longer be in removal proceedings.
 An immigration judge (IJ) will listen to your case and decide if you qualify for cancellation of removal.
-To apply, you must file a EOIR-42B application.
+To apply, you must file an EOIR-42B application.

 10-year physical presence

 If you leave the United States, you cannot have left for longer than 90 days at one time, or more than 180 days during the entire 10 years.
 You must show proof of your 10 years inside of the United States.
-This can be shown by government documents; receipts; pictures; letters from family; work related documents, like paystubs; or bills, like rent or electricity bills.
+This can be shown by government documents; receipts; pictures; letters from family; work-related documents, like paystubs; or bills, like rent or electricity bills.

 Good Moral Character

 The IJ must decide if you have good moral character.
-There is no specific definition for good moral character.
+There is no specific definition of good moral character.
 However, the IJ will look over the 10 years inside of the United States and decide if: you drink too much, you have committed an aggravated felony, smuggled other aliens, committed a crime of moral turpitude, had more than one spouse at a time, committed crimes that will add up to being in prison for longer than 180 days.

 A crime of moral turpitude is considered a serious crime, like fraud, murder, rape, drug-related crimes, and other crimes that make the IJ think you do not have good moral character.